 - Train executives, managers, and other leaders

 This article provides guidance for size, structure, and operation of the LACE.
-It is based on our own experience, as well as others working directly in the field.
+It is based on our own experience, as well as the experience of others working directly in the field.

 The challenge is that most of the people qualified to drive the change have full-time responsibilities in their current roles.
 While a significant portion of their time can perhaps be devoted to supporting the change, a smaller, more dedicated group of people is required to drive the transformation throughout the organization.
 Though these groups go by different names—the Agile Center of Excellence, Agile Working Group, Lean-Agile Transformation Team, Learning and Improvement Center—they are all staffed with people whose primary task is to implement the change.